JavaChat/OakBot/README.md

 OakBot requires Java 1.8 and uses the [Maven](http://maven.apache.org) build system.

 The easiest way to build it for production use is to create a fat JAR like so:

-`mvn package assembly:single`
+`mvn test assembly:single`

 # Deploy Instructions